How to prevent vial coring

 Overall, while the risks associated with vial coring are not entirely clear, there are safeguards which are helpful and relatively easy to implement.

-How to prevent coring?
+How to prevent coring

 There are various steps which you can take to reduce the risk of vial coring:

-• It can be helpful to use narrower gauge needles for drawing up medication.
-Depending on the carrier oil and viscosity of the HRT that you are using, it may be possible to use 25-30 gauge needles for drawing up.
+• Depending on the carrier oil and viscosity of the HRT that you are using, it may be possible to use 25-30 gauge needles for drawing up.

 • When inserting needles through the vial cap, you can use the 45°-90° puncture technique.
 This involves inserting the needle at a 45–60° angle with the opening of the needle tip facing up (i.e. away from the stopper).
 As the needle enters the vial, a small amount of pressure is applied as you slowly increase the needle to a 90° angle.
 The needle should be at a 90° angle just as the needle bevel passes through the stopper.